crossbario/crossbar/README.md

 # Crossbar.io

-Open-source multi-protocol application router:

- * RPC and PubSub for distributed applications
- * Direct-to-database messaging
- * No application server needed
+**Open-source polyglot application router**

+*Remote Procedure Calls* and *Publish & Subscribe* for distributed applications, direct-to-database messaging and no application server needed.

 ## What is that?

-**Crossbar.io** is an application _router_: it can route remote procedure calls to endpoints and at the same time can act as a message broker to dispatch events in (soft) real-time to subscribers.
+[**Crossbar**.io](http://crossbar.io) is an application _router_: it can route remote procedure calls to endpoints and at the same time can act as a message broker to dispatch events in (soft) real-time to subscribers.

-It provides application _infrastructure_ services to application components running in a distributed system and does so using two well-known, powerful messaging patterns:
+It provides application infrastructure services to application components running in a distributed system and does so using two well-known, powerful messaging patterns:

- * **Remote Procedure Calls** where **Crossbar.io** acts as a *dealer* mediating between *callers* and *callees*
- * **Publish & Subscribe**, where **Crossbar.io** acts as a *broker* mediating between *publishers* and *subscribers*
+ * *Remote Procedure Calls*
+ * *Publish & Subscribe*

-For example, **Crossbar.io** allows you to
+For example, **Crossbar**.io allows you to

   * Call database stored procedures from JavaScript
   * Subscribe to topics and receive events in JavaScript